Skip navigation

 Normal Function

 The HLA-DRB1 gene provides instructions for making a protein that plays a critical role in the immune system.
-The HLA-DRB1 gene is part of a family of genes called the human leukocyte antigen (HLA) complex.
-The HLA complex helps the immune system distinguish the body's own proteins from proteins made by foreign invaders such as viruses and bacteria.
+The HLA-DRB1 gene is part of the human leukocyte antigen (HLA) complex.
+HLA complex genes help the immune system distinguish between the body's own proteins and the proteins made by foreign invaders, such as viruses and bacteria.

-Each MHC class II gene has many possible variations, allowing the immune system to react to a wide range of foreign invaders.
-Researchers have identified hundreds of different versions (alleles) of the HLA-DRB1 gene, each of which is given a particular number (such as HLA-DRB1*04:01).
+The wide variety of HLA genes allows the immune system to respond to a range of foreign invaders.
+There are also many different versions of each HLA gene.
+Different versions of a gene are called alleles.
+Researchers have identified hundreds of alleles of the HLA-DRB1 gene, each of which is assigned a specific number (such as HLA-DRB1*04:01).

 Health Conditions Related to Genetic Changes